encointer/community-sidechain/README.md

 The Encointer community-sidechain is a service that provides privacy to Encointer.
 Privacy-sensitive pallets (encointer_balances and encointer_ceremonies pallets) are executed on the sidechain, inside a trusted execution environment.

+## Notes for developers:
+  - The `my-node-runtime` should point to the `encointer-node` [encointer-node](https://github.com/encointer/encointer-node) or you will have a hard time with decoding things.
+  - The type definitions (`ParentchainExtrinsicParams, ParentchainAdditionalParams, ParentchainSignedExtra`) should should be checked that they are compatible with `pallet_asset_tx_payment` (i.e. `ParentchainPlainTip` changed to `ParentchainAssetTip`).
 ## Private Community Demo
 Meetups of a private community are held confidentially, they are performed on the sidechain.
 The location and participants of a meetup are not publicly leaked.
 Balances and transactions are also on the sidechain, so users' balances and consumption profiles remain confidential.